 Exercise and Activity Levels

-Neither breed is overly active, but their energy levels vary slightly.
+Neither breed is very active, but their energy levels are a little different.

 Persian Cats: